 Easy: update your default LinkedIn cover photo.

 You've probably seen the default background image dozens of times on profiles for Senior VPs, startup founders, and just-made-my-profile-today young professionals.

 While there is nothing inherently wrong with the default background photo picture, it certainly isn't going to help you stand out.

-However, this photo real estate could be serving you better.
+Believe it or not, this photo real estate could be serving you better.
 You can easily upload something that represents you, your passion, or your professional goals.
-Keep scrolling for tons of ideas!
+If you are ready to instantly upgrade your profile, check out these LinkedIn background photo examples.

 Best size of a LinkedIn background photo